FontysOpenRemote/custom-project-tree-org/TreeOrgTutorial.md

 #### RouteService

-The RouteService communicates with the OpenRouteService API to optimize the route between assets.
-It prepares the payload for the API request, handles the response, and updates the assets with the optimized route information.
+The `RouteService` is responsible for the technical details of communicating with the OpenRouteService API.
+It prepares the payload for the API request by compiling a list of coordinates and other necessary data into a format that the API can understand.
+Upon receiving a response from the API, the service processes this response to determine the optimal route between the assets.
+It then updates the asset information to reflect this optimized route, ensuring that the maintenance crew has the most efficient path to follow.
+The `RouteService` thus plays a crucial role in reducing travel time and operational costs.

 <details>
 <summary>View Code</summary>